-A New Jersey native, Coben attended Livingston High School.
+Learning to Think A New Jersey native, Coben attended Livingston High School.
 There, his passion for basketball took up a large part of his time.
 As it turns out, basketball was one of the main reasons Coben ended up attending Amherst — he was recruited and “thought it would be a fun place to play.”
 Amherst’s academic reputation and tight-knit community also played key roles in the decision.

 “A big part of [why I came to Amherst] was I wanted something small.
 I liked the idea of smaller classrooms and more personal interactions with professors,” he recalled.

 Coben admitted that he felt somewhat nervous when he first came to Amherst.
 “I think like most students, I didn’t know what the challenge was going to be in terms of the academics,” he said.
 Nevertheless, he quickly adjusted and found a home in the political science department, eventually deciding to major in the subject.

 Three professors — Austin Sarat and William Taubman in the political science department, as well as Gordon Levin in the American studies and history departments — had particularly significant impacts on him during his time on campus.
 Describing Levin, Coben remembered that “he was a very special teacher and taught about looking at all the different signs, having respect for everybody who spoke, giving them their due.”